 But this is just the beginning.
 This plan provides the stimulus for a new and re-vitalised organisation, well placed and ready to play a key role in an ever-changing public services landscape in Wales.

 In March 2018 we published our strategic plan ‘Putting data and intelligence at the heart of public service delivery’.
 This set out the direction and focus of our work for the coming years.
-This business plan for 2018-19 sets out how we intend to begin the journey of delivering the ambitions in our plan.
-Mirroring our Strategic Plan this business plan focuses both our programme of work - what we will deliver - and on organisational development - the how we will deliver.
+We developed a business plan for 2018-19 which set out how we would begin the journey of delivery.
+This business plan for 2019-20 sets out how we intend to continue the journey of delivering the ambitions in our plan.
+This business plan focuses both our programme of work - what we will deliver - and on organisational development - the how we will deliver.

-Our staff continue to be our greatest asset and key to the delivery of the ambitions set out in our Strategic Plan.
+Our staff continue to be key to the delivery of the ambitions set out in our Strategic Plan.

-We have commissioned Investors in People (IIP) to provide a comprehensive assessment of the organisation against the new IIP standard.
-We have set ourselves a target of working towards ‘advanced’ embedded practice as set out in the IIP model.
-During the coming year we will develop an action plan based on the findings of our assessment and commence work on addressing areas for development.
+While we were pleased to have retained Investors in People (IIP) accreditation in 2018, we have set ourselves a target of working towards ‘advanced’ embedded practice as set out in the IIP model.
+During the coming year we will continue to work on addressing the findings of our assessment and areas for development.

 Quality and integrity